EDITORIAL: Welcome back to the boys of spring

 Today, pitchers and catchers for both the Braves and Tampa Bay Rays are scheduled to report for the 2020 Grapefruit League season.
 Position players report Sunday for the Rays, Monday for the Braves.

-The Braves’ first home game is against the Baltimore Orioles Feb.
-22. That day, the Rays will play the Boston Red Sox at JetBlue Park in Fort Myers.
+The Braves’ first home game is against the Baltimore Orioles on Feb.
+22 in West Villages.
+That day, the Rays will play the Boston Red Sox at JetBlue Park in Fort Myers.
 The Rays’ first home game is Feb.
 23 against the New York Yankees at Charlotte Sports Park.

 Prior to the new season, Florida Gov. Ron DeSantis, Major League Baseball Commissioner Rob Manfred and several former MLB players and other dignitaries from Florida’s spring training teams will gather for a celebratory dinner at the Braves’ new facility Sunday.